-Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended June 30, 2015 ☐ Transition Report pursuant to Section 13 or 15(d) of For the transition period from to Commission File N Number: 333-173215 Vest Corp.
-In tas specified in its charter) DELAWARE (State or other jurisdiction of incorporation or organization) 80-0944870 (I.R.S.
-Employer Identification No.) rd, Suite B, Las Vegas, NV 89146 l executive offices) (Zip Code) 290-2157 number, including area code) all reports required to be filed by Section 13 or 15(d) of the Securities shorter period that the registrant was required to file such reports), and Yes $\boxtimes$ No $\square$ tted electronically and posted on its corporate Web site, if any, every to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the ras required to submit and post such files).
-Yes $\square$ No $\boxtimes$ scelerated filer, an accelerated filer, a non-accelerated filer, or a smaller accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Large accelerated filer □ Non-accelerated filer □ Accelerated filer □ Smaller reporting company ⊠ Indicate by check mark whether the registrant is a shell company (as s defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ Indicate the number of shares outstanding of each of the registrar August 14, 2015, the issuer had 35,141,666 shares of issued and of nt's classes of common stock, as of the latest practicable date.
-As of outstanding common stock, par value \$0.0001.
+☑ Quarterly Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended September 30, 2015

+□ Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to

+Commission File Number: 333-173215

+CannaVest Corp.

+(Exact name of registrant as specified in its charter)

+DELAWARE

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+2688 South Rainbow Boulevard, Suite B, Las Vegas, NV 89146

+(Address number of principal executive offices) (Zip Code)

+(Registrant's telephone number, including area code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \boxtimes

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \square Non-accelerated filer \square Accelerated filer □ Smaller reporting company ⊠

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗵

+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
+As of November 16, 2015, the issuer had 35,210,159 shares of issued and outstanding common stock, par value \$0.0001.

 DOCUMENTS INCORPORATED BY REFERENCE.
 None